pplvieira/deep-sleep-pytorch-forked/Progress.md

 - Use ```python3 predictions_to_txt.py --eval-window 30``` or ```python3 -m analysis_pedro.predictions_to_txt --eval-window 30``` (or a different number), to generate the *predictions.txt* files with different window sizes
 - Troubleshooting when trying to run the pipeline with another edf file.
 Perhaps the file is at fault?
 Or some other modifications I made?
 Model was predicting nan allways.

+### (Some other days.
+Missed one friday)
+- Polishing pipeline, customizable and reproducible.
+- Forked Alexander's repo and included my modifications on his pipeline plus analysis and processing/comparisson of predicted sleep stages.

+### 14/03/25

 ---